Business Rules and Scenarios

 Condition Scenarios

-For conditions on the source user in profile_to_* and session_to_* recommendation types, currently only the condition type user_function with functions n_ratings and n_interactions are implemented: switching cases thus depends only on the number of (inferred) ratings or interactions of the source user.
+Available for profile_to_* and session_to_* recommendation types.
+Only the functions n_ratings and n_interactions are currently implemented.
+Switching cases depends on the number of (inferred) ratings or interactions of the source user.
 More functions and more user conditions will be implemented soon.

 CREATE A CONDITION SCENARIO ON THE NUMBER OF RATINGS